-Administrative investigations are conducted by trained investigators who are full-time employees of the facility.
+Routinely, administrative investigations are conducted by trained investigators who are full-time employees of the facility.
 The Warden generates the referral to the outside agency (OIG or FBI).
 The review of training records confirmed that investigators have received investigator training offered by the BOP on the investigation of sexual abuse and harassment in confinement settings.
 An examination of policy/supporting documentation also confirm compliance with this standard.
-No forensic exams were performed at a local hospital within the last year.

-Inmates who had reported a sexual abuse during screening.
+Inmates who had reported sexual abuse during screening.